-Most people’s “working time” is not done at peak performance levels.
+Most people’s “working time” is not spent at peak performance levels.
 When most people are working, they do so in a relaxed fashion.
-Makes sense, they have plenty of time to get it done.
+It makes sense–they have plenty of time to get it done.

 To get the best results in your fitness, research has found that shorter but more intensive exercise is more effective than longer drawn-out exercise.